jon-harper/OmniBox/docs/assembly/hsi_tips.md

 Sometimes an off-center insert is not discovered until later.
 The most common symptom is a squealing noise when inserting screws.
 If this happens, stop assembly to fix the insert.

+!!! note
+    These instructions are still being fine-tuned.

 1. Preheat the soldering iron to a low temperature, as before.
 2. Set the iron's tip on the insert, but *do not press down*.
 3. Allow roughtly three (3) seconds for the insert to heat.